Skip to main content

 Armenian Coffee

-Similar to Turkish coffee but with its own preparation method.
-It's made in a jezve (small pot) and served in small cups, often with something sweet on the side.
+Close to Turkish coffee but prepared its own way, brewed in a jezve, a small long-handled pot, and poured into small cups, usually with something sweet alongside.

 coffeeHot